MetanoKid/coding-scars/_posts/2017-06-26-memory-manager-1.md

 _What's this sorcery?_, you may ask.
 Let's go through it.

-We're defining five values to model a bitmask so we can store several values in only one variable: the one that defines when to apply memory thrashing.
+We're defining five values to model a bitmask so we can store several values in only one variable: the one that defines when to apply memory trashing.
 The `ON_ALL` value represents the combination of the three ones it references.
 If we were to use a binary representation for all of the values we'd get:

 {% highlight text %}
 NONE              -> 0000 (0)